Use case

 Decision frame

-Decide whether this is the right route.
+Decide whether this is the right fit.

-Use the problem, opportunity and best-fit pattern first.
-If those three markers do not sound right, move sideways before you commit to the wrong product page or brief.
+Start with the problem, the upside and the fit.
+If those three markers do not sound right, move sideways before you open the wrong page.

 Problem

-Where the route usually starts to fail
+Where the operating model usually starts to fail

 Reward programmes still rely on brittle voucher mechanics, weak redemption visibility and manual workarounds once scale, fraud pressure or programme complexity increase.